RezaDSI/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 9. write your question here... (optional)
 # How has your job satisfaction changed over the past year?
 (Improved, Stayed the same, Worsened)
 10. write your question here... (optional)
+How many years of experience do you have in your current role?
+(Less than 1 year, 1-2 years, 3-5 years, More than 5 years)
 ```

 ## Part B - Survey Evaluation: